YunoHost/doc/certmanager.md

 -----------------------------------

-The main feature of the certificate manager is to allow you to install Let's Encrypt certificate on your domains without plain.
+The main feature of the certificate manager is to allow you to install Let's Encrypt certificate on your domains without pain.
 You can use it from the web administration (*SSL certificate* on a given domain info page), or from the command line with `yunohost domain cert-status`, `cert-install` and `cert-renew`.